djacu/djacu/README.md

 ### Hi there 👋

+Welcome to my profile!
+I am an Engineer and Software Developer.

+You can find my personal site at [djacu.dev](https://djacu.dev/)

+If you are looking for the NixCon NA 2024 workshop on the Nix Module System, you can find it [here](https://nixos-modules.nix.みんな/).

 <!--
 **djacu/djacu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.